Éric Anceau: Life

 In 2000 he won the Fondation Napoléon's top prize in the Second Empire category for his Dictionnaire des députés du Second Empire (Presses Universitaires de Rennes) and for Les députés du Second Empire.
 Prosopographie d’une élite du XIXe siècle (Éditions Champion).

 As a specialist in the Second French Republic, Second Empire and the early years of the Third French Republic, Anceau has been guest professor at several foreign universities such as the University of Poznan, University College London, Zhejiang University in Hangzhou, China and the University of Bucharest in Romania.
-He is a member of the Romanian Academy and of the historic committees of the Archives de France, the French Senate, the Conseil d'État, the 'Juridiction administrative', and of the 150th anniversary of the Franco-Prussian War.
+He is a member of the Romanian Academy and of the historic committees of the Archives de France, the French Senate, the Conseil d'État, the 'Jurisdiction administrative', and of the 150th anniversary of the Franco-Prussian War.
 He was a member of the committee of the Fondation Carnot de la Fondation de France and research advisor to the 19th century galleries at the Musée de l'Armée.
 He is president of the jury of the Mérimée Prize for the best thesis on the Second Empire.
 His Napoléon III.
 Un Saint-Simon à cheval (Tallandier, 2008 et 2012) won the 'prix Drouyn de Lhuys' from the Institut de France and the 'Grand Prix du Mémorial'.

 An old friend of Jean-Pierre Chevènement, Éric Anceau says he does not identify with the left-right divide, which he states must be overcome in the name of a certain idea of France.
 He is also a member of the national office of the Debout la France party as a national delegate to the École de la République and the Cohésion nationale and also as head of the party's planning and its presidential programme #NDA2017, which he prepared alongside several hundred civil service experts and civil society activists.

 Nicolas Dupont-Aignan's decision to back Marine Le Pen against Emmanuel Macron in the second round of the 2017 French presidential election led Anceau and three of the party's four vice-presidents (Dominique Jamet, Anne Boissel and François Morvan) to leave the party., Though he remains conservative in his position, motivated by his "certain idea of France" and left-wing or 'social' Gaullism, Anceau disapproved of Dupont-Aignan's decision and therefore withdrew from all political activity.